LLNL/uberenv/README.md

 # uberenv
 Automates using spack to build and deploy software.

-Uberenv is a short pyton script that helps automate using spack to build third-party dependencies for development and to deploy spack packages.
+Uberenv is a short python script that helps automate using spack to build third-party dependencies for development and to deploy spack packages.

 Uberenv was released as part of the Conduit (https://github.com/LLNL/conduit/).
 It is included in-source in several projects, this repo is used to hold the latest reference version.